WillCraig/cass-dlp/README.md

-# playlist_dl
+# cass-dlp

-ytdlp wrapper to space out downloads. perfect output for an ipod classic.
+ytdlp wrapper to space out downloads. perfect output for an ipod classic. for Cassie.

 ## Why ALAC?